simon-void/blog_void2unit/content/post/no-builder-in-kotlin.md

     password = "1234",
 )
 ```
 won't even compile.
-Most likely you will notice it immediately because your IDE will point it out to you.
+Most likely, you will notice it immediately because your IDE will point it out to you.

 **Misconception: I heard there was a Lombok plugin for Kotlin.
 So can't I simply use the @Builder on a Kotlin class anyway?**
 Yes and No.